lucasdickey/a-ok-player/README.md

    - Audio is streamed from the original source URL
    - Basic playback controls are implemented

-## Database Schema

-You can create the necessary tables in your Supabase database by running the SQL script located in `supabase/schema.sql`.
-Follow these steps:

-1. Go to your Supabase project dashboard
-2. Navigate to the "SQL Editor" in the left sidebar
-3. Create a new query
-4. Copy and paste the contents of `supabase/schema.sql` into the editor
-5. Run the query to create all tables and set up Row Level Security (RLS) policies

-This script will create the following tables:
-- `podcast_subscriptions` - Stores user podcast subscriptions (RSS feeds)
-- `queue_items` - Manages the playback queue
-- `saved_episodes` - Tracks bookmarked/saved episodes
-- `playback_states` - Stores playback position and rate for episodes

-Each table includes Row Level Security policies to ensure users can only access their own data.

 ## Deployment to Vercel

 1. Create a Vercel account if you don't have one